tridactyl/tridactyl/src/static/clippy/containers.md

 * **Organization:** For heavy tab users, Containers add a layer of visual organization to the Firefox interface.

 ### Container related commands
-* `containercreate name [color] [icon]` Takes 3 arguments with the first one being mandatory.
-Executing it having only supplied `name` will create a container with that name, a random color and the fingerprint icon.
+* `containercreate name [color] [icon]` Creates a new container.
+Supplying `name` only will create a container called `name`, a random color and the fingerprint icon.
-* `containerupdate`
-* `containerdelete name` Deletes a container, calls `containerclose` before doing so.
+* `containerupdate name newname color icon` Updates the container.
 * `containerclose name` Closes all tabs in a specified container.
-* `autocontain domain containername` Opens all requests for `domain` in the specified `containername`

-### Auto containers

-Auto containers are directives that live in your `tridactylrc` or your live config and function very much like autocommands.

-Example: `autocontain emacs.org shameful-secrets` will make sure that all tabs visiting `emacs.org` are safely stowed away in the `shameful-secrets` container.
-The `auconcreatecontainer` setting aims to make configuration of auto containers easier by allowing autocontain directives to create the containers they point to if they do not exist.
+* `containerdelete name` Deletes a container, calls `containerclose` before deletion

 The <a href='./help.html' rel='next'>final page</a> describes how you can get further help. <a href='./settings.html' rel="prev"></a>